Julius J. Epstein: Biography

 Epstein was born Julius Epstein as a twin to his brother Philip to a Jewish family on August 22, 1909 on the Lower East Side of Manhattan in New York City, New York.
 Their parents owned a livery stable at a time when horses were widely used in the city.
 He and Philip both graduated from The Pennsylvania State University in 1931, where they were champions in boxing; Julius became an NCAA Bantamweight Champion.
 He graduated with a BA in Arts and Letters.
 He maintained close ties with Penn State throughout his life (often as a guest lecturer at the film school).
 At his request, he was buried in a Penn State polo shirt.

 After college, the Epsteins went to Hollywood, hoping to work in the movies.
 They became successful screenwriters and began collaborating in 1939.
 They were noted for their Academy Award-winning Casablanca, written together with Howard Koch and the uncredited Casey Robinson.

-Jack L. Warner, head of Warner Brothers, had a tortuous relationship with the Epstein twins.
-While he could not argue with their commercial acumen, he deplored their pranks, their work habits and the hours they kept.
+Jack L. Warner, head of Warner Brothers, had a difficult relationship with the Epstein twins, disliking their pranks and work habits.
 In 1952, Warner gave their names to the House Un-American Activities Committee (HUAC).
 They never testified before the committee, but on a HUAC questionnaire, when asked if they ever were members of a "subversive organization," they responded, "Yes.
 Warner Brothers."

 Epstein married the actress Frances Sage and they had two children, James and Elizabeth.
 They later divorced.
 Epstein married Ann (1919-2003) and they had a son Philip, who died in 2000.

+In 1994, he was interviewed by Walter Matthau.

 He died on December 30, 2000, in Los Angeles, California.